rpede/MobileProgramming24/_interactivity/photos.md

 **Important:** you will need to change `imageDir` if you created the project with a different name.

+Let's break it down.

 The pictures taken can be accessed as files.

 ```dart
 Directory(imageDir).list().toList()
 ```

-Returns a Future that list the filesystem entries in the given directory.
+It returns a Future that list the filesystem entries in the given directory.

+Inside FutureBuilder, we have:

 ```dart
 if (snapshot.connectionState != ConnectionState.done) {